xiaoyao153379/BakTst_Org/readme.md

 * Firstly, you need to collect data by using the craw.py file in the craw module.
 * Secondly, you need to run the BakTst_Org.py file to see the output.
 ### Extension
-* Dynamic change value: Some values is fixed, such as the principal, position and handling fee.
+* Dynamic variable: Some values is fixed, such as the principal, position and handling fee.
 But there are some values ​​that can be dynamically changed, such as slippage, single billing amount.
 * Function of the 'Strategy_fun.py' in Strategy module: I just wrote two functions, but you can add more.
 ### Question
 There are two questions that I met: